coecollege-cs/assignment-1-Julieon1/README.md

-# Branching Assignment
+# First Assignment
-This is a test update for branching
+Put the assignment with the sizeof in gitHub using git

 # Heading 1(#)
 ## Heading 2(##)